stephenanfield/stephenanfield/README.md

 - 🌱 Graduate student at the University of Michigan

-- 👀 Interests: music, technology, service, health, mental health
+- 👀 Interests: music, technology, service, public health

 - 🍏🍿🧀 Snack sharer